tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 **Acronyms and abbreviations.** The first mention of acronyms or abbreviations (including institutional/organizational acronyms and country abbreviations) in the abstract or figure/table legends must be spelled out (exceptions: 3D, API, DNA, RNA, GIS, HTML, WWW, URL, URI, XML, RDF, JPG, TIF, TIFF, PDF).

-**Hyperlinks.** Consider [embedding hyperlinks](https://arpha.pensoft.net/tips/Insert-Hyperlinks) or [adding endnotes](https://arpha.pensoft.net/tips/Endnotes) to give recognition to institutions and clarify concepts that will help readers to appreciate more fully the topic you are presenting.
+**Hyperlinks & endnotes.** Consider [embedding hyperlinks](https://arpha.pensoft.net/tips/Insert-Hyperlinks) or [adding](https://arpha.pensoft.net/tips/Endnotes) and [citing endnotes](https://arpha.pensoft.net/tips/Cite-Endnotes) in your text to give recognition to institutions and clarify concepts that will help readers to appreciate more fully the topic you are presenting.
 This can be especially helpful for jargon.
+Do not show URLs as part of the abstract text (e.g., in parentheses).
 Be mindful of persistence (not having future users find broken links) and irrelevant advertising if you choose to do this.

 **Need help** with linguistics or other opinions about your abstract by non-authors?
 You may [invite contributors](https://arpha.pensoft.net/tips/Invite-contributors) to _Edit & comment_ or _Comment only_ within the manuscript.
 You may also email <editor@tdwg.org> for help.